 But there is an alternative approach.
 An approach that emphasises design and content.
 An approach that gets to the heart of the message you and your audience want.That alternative approach is the one that accounts for some simple presentation design choices.

 Themes.
 Most of us will revert to PowerPoint or Keynote when we build our presentation deck.
-But that doesn't mean we should use one of their pre-built themes.
+However, that doesn't mean we should use one of their pre-built themes.
 Because pre-built themes show little imagination.
 Since the same theme might even be used by members of your audience.
 That is embarrassing.
 So, aim to design your own theme, with your own style.
 Alternatively you can always revert to your corporate theme…albeit they can also be a bit constrained.

 Large Photographs.
 Most if not all presentations will benefit from large photographs and images with plenty of impact.
-Try to source pictures that are suitably big and allow for projection when you are presenting.
+So,try to source pictures that are suitably big and allow for projection when you are presenting.
 If you can't take your own pictures there are plenty of stock photograph businesses online with either free or low-priced stock photographs for sale.
 So take advantage and include some in your next presentation.
 Because that's one presentation design choice you can't afford to ignore.

 Powerful Colours.
 Aim to use strong colours in your presentation.
 Again there are many online sites that can help you as you build a colour theme or a colour palette.
 Try them out as it's really worthwhile building up some colours that match and provide contrast in your next presentation.

 Simple.
 You should try to keep your slides simple…with plenty of space, either white or coloured background.
-Don't try to make your slides too busy.
+Then, don't try to make your slides too busy.
 Yes, you want them to work for you.
 Because your audience wants to hear from you and listen to your message.

 Minimise the Text.
 Clear out all the old bullet lists and the bullet points.
 They really don't work when you are giving a presentation.
 Minimise the resulting text to a quote, a number or a statistic.
 That's really all you need.
 Make the text really big so that your audience can read your presentation slide.